Sub-Module 1.1: Introduction & Basic Images

 Network service images are fairly straightforward, but what about tools?
 Why would we want a containerized version of curl available?

 On the current system, we have curl installed as an RPM.
 But, what if you were building on a system without curl and without the privileges to install new packages?
-This can be a common occurence in CI/CD runners, systems used to build software in a pipeline often with minimal packages installed.
+This can be a common occurrence in CI/CD runners, systems used to build software in a pipeline often with minimal packages installed.

 In that case we could run the same test as we did with the local package using a known good and specific version of curl via podman

-podman run --rm --net=host quay.io/hummingbird/curl:latest http://localhost:8080
+podman run --rm --net=host registry.access.redhat.com/hi/curl:latest http://localhost:8080

 Note the use of --net=host here to let an user container connect to the exposed port on the host.
 There’s a wide range of possibilities here, like testing an API call with a POST request, downloading a file for local inspection, etc.